project-tuva/P1.6_project/readme.md

 Then a python interface for this serial version was implemented (for details see "readme_farida.md").

-Then the most optimized code was parallelized using OpenMP, MPI and then both of them ("hybrid").
+Finally the most optimized code was parallelized using OpenMP, MPI and then both of them ("hybrid").
+The user can choose to run the desired implementation using the command ``` make <version> ```.

 The results can be summarized by the the following graph, in which the different times per cycle (time/n° of MD steps)